murphyqm/murphyqm.github.io/_pages/about.md

-I am a final year NERC DTP PhD student in the Institute of Geophysics and Tectonics, University of Leeds, researching the origin of pallasite meteorites and the nature of their parent body(/ies) using an interdisciplinary approach involving multi-scale modelling of thermal processes and analysis of meteorite samples.
-Pallasite meteorites comprise a mixture of olivine and Fe-Ni metal (and various minor phases), which have historically been explained as relict core-mantle boundary samples from disrupted planetesimals.
+I am a final year NERC DTP PhD student in the Institute of Geophysics and Tectonics, University of Leeds, researching the origin of pallasite meteorites and the nature of their parent body(/ies) using an interdisciplinary approach involving **multi-scale modelling of thermal processes and analysis of meteorite samples.**

+## My PhD project

+>Pallasite meteorites
+comprise a mixture of olivine and Fe-Ni metal (and various minor phases), which have historically been explained as relict core-mantle boundary samples from disrupted planetesimals.
 While this origin is under debate with many alternative hypotheses suggested, these samples do still represent a natural laboratory to study the behaviour of co-existing mantle-like and core-like material.

 In order to better understand the environment and context of formation of these meteorites, I have taken a multi-scale
 approach: first, looking at the bigger picture and [modelling the thermal evolution of the pallasite parent